CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 RESOURCE_PUBLISHING = ast.literal_eval(os.getenv('RESOURCE_PUBLISHING', 'True'))
 ```

-When they create users they can upload and edit metadata and layers but will not be published.
+When persons are registered as users of geonode, they can upload and edit metadata and layers but will not be published immediately.
 Admin needs to approve and publish via django UI.
 See [instructions_using_UI_of_geonode](../instructions_using_UI_of_geonode/)